 How it works

 At an entry level this event is free.
-You can choose to upgrade to a Medal or Merchandise Pack to receive real medals and merch delivered to your door!
-More details on 2021 Packs will be available soon!
+You can choose to upgrade to a Medal or Merchandise Pack to receive an official Stadium Stomp Virtual medal and merch delivered to your door!

 Stair climb the grandstands of four of Australia’s most iconic sporting stadiums on your stairs, track your progress and watch your achievements light up along the way.